Looe Valley Trails

 If we had a ready-made route, like the disused railway track for the Camel Trail, I would welcome the opportunity to cycle in this part of Cornwall, but we don't.
 People can already get out to explore the countryside on foot, using our beautiful footpaths, without the need to widen or straighten or flatten routes all at the risk of destroying the things that people currently enjoy.
 I really think that public money would be better spent elsewhere, especially now.

-Rio over 2 years ago
+Rio almost 3 years ago

 I understand the aim of this project is to mirror the success of the North Cornwall cycle links, including the Camel Trail, which attracts more than 500,000 visitors a year to the local area.
 I do believe however that comparisons with the Camel Trail, an abandoned railway line which is relatively level, safe and family friendly, should be made with caution.